LeoMashapa/LeoMashapa/README.md

 That question is why I chose data analytics.

-My name is **Leonett Mashapa**, a Data Analyst passionate about transforming raw data into meaningful insights that help businesses make smarter decisions, improve performance, and uncover new opportunities.
+My name is **Leo Mashapa**, a Data Analyst passionate about transforming raw data into meaningful insights that help businesses make smarter decisions, improve performance, and uncover new opportunities.

 - Over 3 years of experience in financial services, banking, and technology environments.